20k/geodesic_raytracing/README.md

 The intent is to merge a full numerical relativistic simulator into this in the long term, to produce a complete spacetime simulator.
 That's a way aways though

-There's a bunch of other things I'd love to put in here, especially triangle rendering and rigid body physics, but we'll see how things go!
+There's a bunch of other things I'd love to put in here, especially more advanced triangle rendering and rigid body physics, but we'll see how things go!

 # Give me the technical details!